Trying to decide which flowers to plant next? Perennials might be your most viable option.

 These popular florals are a garden must-have, but with so many types to choose from it can be hard to make a decision.
 We’ve compiled a list of the best perennial flowers and classified each based on vital success factors and growing tips specific to your needs.
 Whether you have a green thumb or more of a black one, you won’t regret planting from this selection and will have a beautiful garden to prove it.

 Before browsing our complete guide and top-picks, find out more about the easy-to-care for flowers below.
 You can also use the links below to quickly navigate to a section of your choice.

 Perennials are flowers or plants that live for more than two years and return year after year blooming on their own.
 This is due to the flowers far-reaching roots which allow for better access to nutrients meaning a longer lifespan and less upkeep for you!

 As if their easy-to-grow nature didn’t just bump them up to the top of your must-have list, these flowers also tend to be low maintenance, have the ability to withstand harsh climates and come in a wide variety of colors, shapes and sizes.
-Perennial flowers are also a great option if you’re looking to add vertical interest to your garden since they are known for building on their growth year after year.
+They are also a great option if you’re looking to add vertical interest to your garden since they are known for building on their growth over time.